Carpet Cleaning Tips

 • The level of damage a milk stain can cause mainly depends on whether the milk is skim or full fat.
 A stain from full-fat milk needs to be taken care of immediately.
 A skim milk stain is not as urgent.

-• If the spilt milk is flavoured, you should treat it as a normal full-fat stain, but still, be very cautious.
-Flavoured milk contains dye, so most likely to remove it you will need professional help.
+• If the spilled milk is flavoured, you should treat it as a normal full-fat stain, but still, be very cautious.
+Flavoured strawberry or chocolate milk, for example, could contain dye, so to remove it you will most likely need professional help.

 • The odour of a stain is highly dependent on the temperature of the milk.
 The smell is more unpleasant if the milk is hot.

-How to clean milk out of carpet – Technique #1
+How to get milk out of your carpet

 1. Mix 2 cups of lukewarm water with one tablespoon of mild dish soap.